cloud-66-internal/help.cloud66.com/_rails/quickstarts/migrate-from-heroku.md

 Using the [Cloud 66 Dashboard](https://app.cloud66.com/dashboard), you can pull your code directly from your Git repository and build it into a new version of your application on your own servers.

-If you need help getting started, please read our [Deploying your first app](/rails/quickstarts/getting_started.html) guide.
+If you need help getting started, please read our [Deploying your first Rails app](/rails/quickstarts/getting_started.html) guide.

 We also have a guide to [accessing your Git repository](/{{page.collection}}/how-to-guides/common-tools/access-your-code.html).